SWIFTSIM/swiftsimio/docs/source/visualisation/projection.rst

 This basic demonstration creates a mass surface density map.

-To create, for example, a projected temperature map, we need to remove the surface density dependence (i.e. :meth:`project_gas` returns a surface temperature in units of K / kpc^2 and we just want K) by dividing out by
+To create, for example, a projected temperature map, we need to remove the surface density dependence (i.e. :func:`~swiftsimio.visualisation.projection.project_gas` returns a surface temperature in units of K / kpc^2 and we just want K) by dividing out by
 this: